How Rising Costs Are Affecting Small Businesses in 2026 (And What to Do)

 Strategy 5: Automate Repetitive Work

-Look for tasks that are rules-based and repetitive: invoicing, appointment scheduling, follow-up emails, data entry, social media posting.
+Common targets include rules-based, repetitive tasks: invoicing, appointment scheduling, follow-up emails, data entry, social media posting.
 Even automating two hours of work per week frees up over 100 hours per year.

 Adapt, Don't Just Absorb